fhiso/legacy-format/data-model.md

 The following is a list of known structure types, organized by *structure type identifier*.
 Note that a single *structure type identifier* may be used by several types in different contexts.

-{.note ...} The GEDCOM specification was authored by the Church of Jesus Christ of Latter-Day Saints (LDS) and contains several types specific to that church and its genealogical products and corporations, either in definition or in practice, including
+{.note ...} The GEDCOM specification was authored by the Church of Jesus Christ of Latter-Day Saints (LDS) and contains several types specific to that church and its genealogical products, including

 -   AFN and FAMF, which are defined in terms of former LDS genealogical products
 -   BAPL and CONL, which are LDS-specific versions of `[BAPM]` and `[CONF]`